-Recent projects have included researching and helping to produce documentary programs for the BBC.
-These have included RBS: Inside The Bank That Ran Out of Money (full one hour documentary available to view below), shown on BBC1 and BBC2 in autumn 2011, and shortlisted for a BAFTA award, and eight other television and radio documentaries on the fallout of the global financial crisis.
+Other recent projects have included researching and helping to produce documentary programs for the BBC.
+These have included RBS: Inside The Bank That Ran Out of Money (full one hour documentary available to view below), shown on BBC1 and BBC2 in autumn 2011 and shortlisted for a BAFTA award, and eight other television and radio documentaries on the fallout of the global financial crisis.
 My written evidence to the Parliamentary Commission on Banking Standards is available on the UK Parliament’s website.

 I’m available for freelance assignments including research, writing, commissioning and editing.
 Sectors covered include banking, financial markets, investment management, economics, globalization, corporate finance, mergers & acquisitions, energy and renewables.
 Strengths include excellent contacts in business and finance and the ability to make complex subjects accessible to a general audience.

-Both this website and Qfinance are ranked among the top five finance blogs by media intelligence firm Cision.
-In January 2012, I was named the UK’s fourth most influential finance tweeter, after the Financial Times, by LondonlovesBusiness and Peer Index and I am ranked 14th in economia’s December 2012 Twitter Finance 50.
+Both this website and Qfinance are ranked among the top finance blogs by media intelligence firm Cision.
+In January 2012, I was named the UK’s fourth most influential finance tweeter, after the Financial Times, by LondonlovesBusiness and Peer Index and 14th in economia’s December 2012 Twitter Finance 50.

-The views and opinions expressed in my blog are my own and do not necessarily reflect those of the publications for which I write.
+The views and opinions expressed in my blog are my own and do not reflect those of the publications for which I write.
 For further information on Ian Fraser click on biography or testimonials.
-To see my profile/feed on third-party sites, or to connect through these, click the buttons below:-
+To see my profile/feed on third-party sites click the buttons below:-